 Tour de France: Chris Froome and Geraint Thomas left out of Team Ineos squad

-Defending champion Egan Bernal will lead the team; Froome to ride at Vuelta a Espana while Thomas will feature instead at Giro d'Italia
+Defending champion Egan Bernal will lead the team; Froome and Thomas instead named leaders for Vuelta a Espana and Giro d'Italia respectively

 By Mathieu Wood